InfiniTimeOrg/InfiniTime/doc/ui_guidelines.md

 - Top bar takes at least 20px + padding
 	- Top bar right icons move 8px to the left when using a page indicator
 - A black background helps to hide the screen border, allowing the UI to look less cramped when utilizing the entire display area.
+- A checkable button should have a 3px wide border, and the border color should be about twice as bright as the button.
+Play/pause or start/stop buttons are not considered checkable, as they are considered two different buttons.

 ![example layouts](./ui/example.png)